DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.3.30.md

      tar -zxvf offline-kylin-v10sp2-v0.3.30-arm64.tar
      ```

-- For installation, please refer to [Enterprise Package installation process](../../install/commercial/start-install.md)
+- For installation, refer to [DCE 5.0 Enterprise Installation Process](../../install/commercial/start-install.md)
 - After successful installation, please contact us for authorization: email info@daocloud.io or call 400 002 6898

 ## Modules

-The DCE 5.0 Enterprise includes the following modules, which are plug-and-play on-demand to meet various use cases:
+The DCE 5.0 Enterprise includes the following modules, which are plug-and-play to meet various use cases:

 | Modules | Introduction | What's New |
 | -------------------- | ---------------------------- ----------------------------------------------- | ----- -------------------------------------------------- ------ |